Social media says 'enough' to Erdogan

 Muharrem Ince, who is the presidential candidate of the opposition Republican Peoples' Party used the phrase to suggest "time's up" for Mr Erdogan.

-Syrian cartoonist Iad Wawil used the hashtag to share an illustration suggesting Mr Erdogan may be haunted by his "TAMAM" comments.
+Syrian cartoonist Iad Tawil used the hashtag to share an illustration suggesting Mr Erdogan may be haunted by his "TAMAM" comments.

 Many thousands simply tweeted #TAMAM, while others got creative with the ways they shared the anti-Erdogan slogan.